 If you enjoyed Tuesday’s camping you can spend tonight outdoors in the former boomtown of Wayne – a town of just 27 people – 14 kilometres south east of Drumheller.
 While it’s not exactly Jurassic, it’s certainly a vintage experience.
 You can camp in the Badlands near the Last Chance Saloon and cook your own steak on the BBQ.
 Getting to Wayne involves a Guinness Record breaking ‘11 bridges in the shortest distance.’
 But if you don’t want to drive all the way you can always travel on the Dinosaur Valley Express.

 Thursday – Into the Jurassic Forest

-Today you are heading into the Jurassic Forest; a prehistoric dinosaur park.
+Today your road trip Alberta heads into the Jurassic Forest; a prehistoric dinosaur park.
 If the little ones are starting to tire of bones then mention the cool adventure playground on site.
 In the evening grab the laptop and a take away pizza and watch back to back Jurassic Park movies.
 (Don’t forget to download them before you go!)

 Friday – At leisure in your bone bed

 If you are near Drumheller in July then try and catch the world famous Passion Play, set in the outdoors.
 Or tour a bone bed at the Philip J. Currie Dinosaur Museum and institute for experiential learning, named after the renowned Canadian palaeontologist who inspired characters in Jurassic Park.
 The kids will enjoy fossil identification and dino story time.
 Then it’s time to go home and register the new constellation you discovered on Tuesday.

 Disclosure Note: We’re working with BritMums and Travel Alberta highlighting the Alberta region as the place to go to make your dinosaur dreams come true.
 We have been compensated for our time.
 All editorial and opinions are our own.
 Visit Travel Alberta for more information.